 I recently blogged about using Twitter, admitting that I only know what a year’s use has taught me.
 With blogging, I found myself in somewhat more familiar territory.
 I come from a publishing background and hoped that I could transfer my skills as an editor and writer to produce something reasonable.
 It was still daunting, however, as I didn’t particularly like the idea of writing about myself and certainly didn’t have enough experience behind me as a writer of fiction to be any kind of authority on it.
 The solution was to write about what I encountered along my way to – hopefully – improving as a writer.

 I did have the benefit of a husband who has a lot of social media know-how.
 For his work (and sometimes just for fun because he’s a bit nuts that way), Roger does podcasts, makes videos and leads workshops on social media-related topics.
-He’s also had several blogs, one of which was an Irish Blog Awards winner.
+He’s also had several blogs, one of which is a former Irish Blog Awards winner.
 His main piece of advice was, “Add value.”
-By that, he meant to focus on sharing things that would be of use to readers rather than using the blog as a glorified press release, every post starting, “I’m delighted to announce that I…” What’s in it for the reader with that kind of blog?
+By that, he meant to focus on sharing things that would be of use to readers rather than using the blog only as a glorified press release, every post starting, “I’m delighted to announce that I…” What’s in it for the reader with that kind of blog?
 This doesn’t mean you can’t ever mention yourself, particularly if the whole point is of the blog is to promote your work, but as in real life, it is advisable to rein in news of your fabulousness.